camwestwood/xapi/README.md

 ### All VLE Statement examples

 The following JSON samples are recent examples generated from plugins.
+They may not match the specification.

 Bug reports can be directed to the [Moodle](https://github.com/jiscdev/jisc-moodle-xapi-plugin) or [BlackBoard](https://github.com/jiscdev/blackboard-xapi-plugin) Github repository.

 * [Blackboard VLE samples](vle/blackboard/Examples.md)
 * [Moodle VLE samples](vle/moodle/examples.md)